imazen/imageflow-dotnet-server/README.md

 * Mapping arbitrary virtual paths to physical ones.
 * Imageflow's [Querystring API](https://docs.imageflow.io/querystring/introduction.html) (compatible with ImageResizer)

-### Known Issues

-* Imageflow.Server.DiskCache can have problems under load.
-* Images with corrupted color profiles are not processed.
-* CMYK jpegs are not supported.

 ## Basic Installation

 You can look at `examples/Imageflow.Server.ExampleMinimal` to see the result.